sheyidev/Alx_DjangoLearnLab/_notes/6-views-detailed.md

 #### **URL Patterns:**

 - **Simple URL Pattern:** A URL pattern is defined using Django’s `path()` function, which maps a URL string to a view.
+- **My Note** - Of course, the urls used by clients to send request needs to be properly managed. views has to know the pattern of urls used in sending requests to its class and functions.
+Hence, the urls are mapped to views in the url settings.
+- **My Note2** - urls must import views, path and create the url patterns.

   ```python
   from django.urls import path